tim1ford/FHIR-SpineCore/pages/overview/overview_release_notes.md

 - Added a page covering [resource versioning](resources_versioning.html)
 - Reorganised left nav slightly to make it a bit easier to navigate
 - Minor changes to [error handling](resources_error_handling.html) page to clarify issue severity
+- Minor changes to [JWT](security_jwt.html) page to clarify use of iss and aud claims, and to add JWT validation rules

 ## 1.0.1-live (3rd August 2018) ##